yj7082126/musubi-tuner/docs/framepack.md

 For VRAM savings during VAE decoding, consider using `--vae_chunk_size` and `--vae_spatial_tile_sample_min_size`.
 If VRAM is overflowing and using shared memory, it is recommended to set `--vae_chunk_size` to 16 or 8, and `--vae_spatial_tile_sample_min_size` to 64 or 32.

 **FramePack-F1 support:**
 You can apply the FramePack-F1 sampling method by changing the options during caching.
-The training script options remain the same for FramePack and F1.
+The training script also requires specifying `--f1` to change the options during sample generation.

 By default, the sampling method used is Inverted anti-drifting (the same as during inference with the original FramePack model, using the latent and index in reverse order), described in the paper.
 You can switch to FramePack-F1 sampling (Vanilla sampling, using the temporally ordered latent and index) by specifying `--f1`.
 If you change this option, please overwrite the existing cache without specifying `--skip_existing`.
 <details>